Fencing: Protective clothing

-A plastron is an underarm protector worn underneath the jacket.
-It provides double protection on the side of the sword arm and upper arm.
+The plaustron or plastron is an underarm protector worn underneath the jacket featuring only one sleeve.
+It must be made entirely from a cloth able to resist a pressure of 800N.
+The plaustron covers what are considered the "vital upper areas of the body," which are the "neck under the bib, the two hollows above and below the collar bone, the region surrounding the armpit of the sword arm, and that covering the heart" It provides double protection on the side of the sword arm and upper arm.
 There is no seam under the arm, which would line up with the jacket seam and provide a weak spot.